Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Defence activities including Air Force (including Royal Auxiliary Air Force), Army (including Army Reserve) and Navy (Incl RNVR) HSE

-Delivery personnel HSE Unless work activity on LA-enforced premises.
+Delivery drivers HSE Unless work activity on LA-enforced premises.
 Includes milk/paper deliveries etc.

 Dock premises HSE

-LA Some 'docks' may have activities carried on within them which would normally fall to the LAs for inspection, eg pubs, shops, clubs, warehouses or offices.
+LA Some 'docks' may have activities carried on within them which would normally fall to the LAs, eg pubs, shops, clubs, warehouses or offices.
 The LA will be the enforcing authority for such activities provided they are not carried out within 'dock premises' as defined.

 Doctors' surgeries HSE